maureen28/NewsHighlight/specs.md

 The data contained is not filtered by contents, hence the news app won't be responsible for any rude or explicit wordings or images.
 </code>
 </pre>

+<h2> 4.
+Future Directions and Open Questions </h2><hr>
+<p>NOTE : this app has been designed and implemented using Flask.
+It also allows flexibility for different uses.</p>